aravinthakshan/aravinthakshan/README.md

 ---

 ### Experiences

+- **Machine Learning Engineer Intern** at ProCodeBase Developing AI Agents capable of automating complex tasks with adaptable contextual memory and tools.

 - **Prism Intern** at Samsung R&D
   Developing a Django-based web application for multi-view image annotation with advanced 3D rendering using React and Next.js.